-Be sure to get the appropriate treatment for acute kidney failure such as IV or intravenous fluids, antibiotics, and medications such as Zantac or Pepcid.
+Be sure to get the appropriate treatment for acute kidney failures such as IV or intravenous fluids, antibiotics, and medications such as Zantac or Pepcid.

 Unfortunately in some cases, kidney failure is a disease that can go from acute to mild to severe very quickly.
 If this is the case for some dogs, they may die within 24 hours from the time their first symptoms start.